amgxyz/easy-flexslider/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add FontAwesome css icons to your site.
+Adds support for Flexslider to your site.

 == Description ==

-Add FontAwesome css icons to your site.
+Adds support for Flexslider to your site.